 Today my goal is to get to the bottom of my pile, at long last.
 I want to see if it’s fully cooked and ready to be served.
 I’ve tried before, but my pile always collapses on and into itself before I can reach its epicenter, the part of it I first laid down last November.

-Getting to the bottom of my pile, the very beginning, is like tracing the precise source of the Mississippi.
-I may never be able to pinpoint it, for after 10 months of poking and prodding, my pile has morphed and moved in place.
+Finding the very beginning of my pile is like tracing the precise source of a river.
+I may never be able to pinpoint the wellspring, for after 10 months of poking and prodding, my pile has morphed and moved in place.
 Through the winter and spring I excavated holes across its top, reaching deep with the pitchfork.
 Did I touch the core?
 Perhaps.

 After working the right side of my pile last week, I know there are few places within it that I haven’t fully turned over and outward.
 I decide to dig into the left side, using the pitchfork to tease out tightly compacted dark earth from the bottom; it looks like the bricks of peat I’ve seen being cleaved from Scottish bogs.

 The chunks of compost crumble easily, with a texture of spent coffee grounds.
 A few sea shells drop through the matrix.
 I pierce a shred of tightly bound Sunday insert newsprint, from the bottom of my neighbor’s Angora rabbit’s hutch, tossed into a hole in my pile sometime late last winter.

 I dig into and under my pile, excavating a wide cavity below an overhanging ledge of compost that trembles with each thrust of the pitchfork.
 I uncover a clutch of maple leaves, glistening wet but otherwise pristine.
 I lift them up out of the burrow and set them aside just before my pile collapses back onto itself.